edesweb/mirouter/README.md

 ;  on this sample: ../src/api/v1/check_authenticated.php
 check_session=api/v1/check_authenticated.php

-[goblin.es]
+[acme.net]
-; If routes is true then must exists a ini file called like the section on the routes path ; in this sample must exists the file ../routes/goblin.es.ini routes=true
+; If routes is true then must exists a ini file called like the section on the routes path ; in this sample must exists the file ../routes/acme.net.ini routes=true

 ; check_auth.php must have a function called check_auth()
 check_session=api/v1/check_auth.php

-[pepe.goblin.es]
+[small.acme.com]
 ; If routes is false then no routes are allowed routes=false
 ```

+### Routes file

-When MiRouter find a host declared attendable then reads its config file, this file must be called like the host section and end with .ini
+When MiRouter find a host declared as attendable then reads its config file, it contains the route parts of the URL as sections, this file must be called like the host section and end with `.ini`

-This .ini file must contain the allowed routes for that host.
+This `.ini` file must contain the allowed routes for that host.
 ```
-onedomain.com -> {routes}/onedomain.com.ini
+onedomain.com -> {routes_path}/onedomain.com.ini
-raul.goblin.es -> {routes}/raul.goblin.es.ini
+raul.goblin.es -> {routes_pah}/raul.goblin.es.ini
 ```

-Example: ../routes/raul.goblin.es.ini
+Example: `../routes/big.acme.com.ini`
 ```
 ; public or auth-req key
 ;    You can use public or auth-req indistinctly to indicate if an authentication is required for the section.